The Art of a Grateful (and Humble) Heart

 Author

-Writing my way through finding 500 reasons to take stock and give thanks in 365 days.
-The stories and truths are universal; the identity of the author is unimportant.
-Welcome to the landing ground for my project.
+Wrote my way through finding 500 reasons to take stock and give thanks in 365 days.
+That's about it.

 Archives